A problem in every sector

 Sexual harassment can happen to people of any gender.
 Workers can be sexually harassed by people of the same sex or the opposite sex.
 However, statistics show that an overwhelming majority of sexual harassment claims and charges are brought by women who were sexually harassed by men.
 Something can still be considered sexual harassment even if the alleged harasser didn't mean for it to be.
 It also doesn't have to be intentionally directed at a specific person.

-Harassment can take a wide range of forms of behaviour
+Harassment can take a wide range of forms

 Any conduct of a sexual nature that makes an employee uncomfortable has the potential to be sexual harassment.